git-disl/awesome-LLM-game-agent-papers/README.md

 ## Citation
-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite our paper.
+We will periodically check for new papers citing the survey and update this list—and the survey itself—when relevant.
 ```
 @misc{hu2024survey,
       title={A Survey on Large Language Model-Based Game Agents},